Marconiusiii/OhCraps/README.md

 #### Place Bets

 Typing 'y' and hitting Enter when prompted with the Place Bets will take you through the Place Bet flow, asking you for a bet on each of the place numbers (4, 5, 6, 8, 9, 10).
 Enter a 0 if you want to keep the bet clear, otherwise enter your bet to Place the number.
+Typing Enter will bypass the current Place Number and leave the bet alone and move you to the next number.

 If the Place Bet number is rolled, you'll be prompted to Press your Bet.
 Hit Enter to decline, or enter 'y' to edit the Place Bet.
 Enter 0 to remove it.

 Emulating how Craps works in Las Vegas, Placing the 4 or 10 for $10 or more will automatically Buy those bets, and the 5% commission is factored into what you win if they hit.
 For example, Buying the Place 4 for $25 will win 2 for 1, so you pay a $1 vig to win $50, and will end up collecting $49.
 The vig will round up to the nearest dollar for bets under $20, and will round down to the nearest dollar for everything else.

+After a Point has been established, when you are prompted with the Place Bet option, typing 'o' or 'off' and hitting Enter will turn your Place Bets Off for the next roll.
+This means that hitting any of the numbers or a 7 Out will not affect your bets and you will not get paid.
+The bets stay Off for only this one roll, so you'll need to turn them off after each roll if you want them to stay off for an extended period of rolls.

 #### Lay Bets

 Lay Bets are the opposite of Place Bets.
 You will be wagering money that the 7 rolls before the number you are betting on hits.
 This functionality works the same way as the Place Betting system, where you will be asked how much you'd like to Lay against each number.
-Enter a 0 to leave the bet alone.
+Enter a 0 or just hit Enter to leave the bet alone.

+After  point has been established, you'll be able to turn your Lay bets Off when prompted for the Lay Bets.
+Type 'o' or 'off' and hit Enter to turn your Lay Bets Off for the next roll.
+Just like the Place Bets, they will only be Off for the very next roll.
+Wht the Lay bets Off, they will not be affected by a 7 out or by rolling the Lay number.

 Check the Pay Table to see how each of the Lay Bets pays out.